smart48/le-ssl-laravel-package/README.md

 ```

-`php artisan ssl-controller:update-certificate domain.com now true` - renew certificate now without queueing
+`php artisan ssl-controller:update-certificate domain.com now true` - renew certificate now without queueing*
-`php artisan ssl-controller:update-certificate domain.com` queue and update certificate
+`php artisan ssl-controller:update-certificate domain.com` queue and update certificate**
-_renew or true value in first command is new order and update is only new certificate .
-Now is no queue_
+* _renew or true value in first command is new order, **now**ß is no queue_
+** _update without values `now true` is only new certificate. _

 *Note 1: You can change the queue at `config/ssl-manager.php`.*